 Let’s say you’re at work, and suddenly, you realize that you forgot to email those important files from your home computer to your work laptop.
 And to make it worse, there is no tech-savvy cousin back there, it’s only your grandma at home.
 Now, either you’d have to teach them how to email a document, or you’d have to go all the way back to home just to get it.

 Not a good situation, Right?
-But there is a free and easy way to remotely accessing your PC files.
-Although, you won’t be able to set it up remotely, but once you get it working, it’ll save a lot of time in future.
+But there is a free and easy way to remotely access your PC files.
+Although you won’t be able to set it up remotely, once you get it working, it’ll save a lot of time in the future.
 The only condition is your computer should be turned ON and connected to the Internet all the time, and you’ll be able to access its Hard drive from any part of the world.